infinitypaul/laravel-database-filter/README.md

 ```

-With The Above Config, You Can Only Accept free or paid from the user Into Your Paid Params And They Will Return Their Values Accordingly
+With the above setup, You can only accept free or paid in your query params, and their values return accordingly.

-Lastly You should be able to add the filter() scope to your model in your controller
+Lastly, You should be able to add the filter() passing in your $request in your controller.

 ```php
 namespace App\Http\Controllers;